projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

 For usage information, see :ref:`enable_ivshmem`

-Inter-VM Communication Security hardening (BKMs)
+Inter-Vm Communication Security Hardening (BKMs)
 ************************************************

 As previously highlighted, ACRN 2.0 provides the capability to create shared